josiah-roberts/justcallme.ryan/md/cfa2.md

 > But Arwen went forth from the House, and the light of her eyes was quenched, and it seemed to her people that she had become cold and grey as nightfall in winter that comes without a star.
 Then she said farewell to Eldarion, and to her daughters, and to all whom she had loved; and she went out from the city of Minas Tirith and passed away to the land of Lórien, and dwelt there alone under the fading trees until winter came.
 Galadriel had passed away and Celeborn had also gone, and the land was silent.

 > There at last when the mallorn-leaves were falling, but spring had not yet come, she laid herself to rest upon Cerin Amroth; and there is her green grave, until the world is changed, and all the days of her life are utterly forgotten by the men that come after, and elanor and nimphredil bloom no more east of the sea.

+When I hold out my hand and say, "your life has meaning," there is no external appeal.
+I am creating the reality inasmuch as your life has meaning to me, the foundation of meaning and sentiment in this great burning blackness.

+The thing I told that girl on Tinder in response to "what's the meaning of life?"

 Titles need more kerning